How To Create Effective Lead Generation Quizzes (+Examples)

 Now, assuming your quiz is compelling enough, this is a no-brainer for the other person.
 After all, they’ve just spent 2 to 3 minutes engaging with you.
 Not adding their email would be a waste of their time.

-Of course, make it easy for them.
+Still, make it easy for them.
 Don’t ask for too much information.
-Their name, their email, and maybe 1 to 2 other pieces of info (depending on your business, a number or address may be appropriate).
+Their name, their email, and maybe 1 to 2 other pieces of info at most.

 Providing them with their results is often enough to capture their email.
-Yet you can always combine this with an incentive or gift.
+Yet you can always combine this with an incentive of some kind.
 This is where you get to be creative and think about how you can create the most compelling journey possible for your audience.

 Think about how you can add value and create a memorable moment.
 Stand out for the right reasons.